 “Bursting the bubble of your illusion of superiority could be highly advantageous to your continued development as a leader.
 In fact, this is the best reason to find a way to obtain honest feedback about your coaching skills.”

 So what are the problem areas?
 The article provides a list I encourage you to read.
 Not surprisingly, communication and working with others rank high.
-Integrity is in there as well.
+Integrity is in there as well (this post is also worth a look).

 Interestingly, the people who underrated their own abilities scored above average in their assessed ability (57% percentile).
 What do you make of that?